MyroslavHesyk/Tetris-Game/README.md

-Game from marathon Front-end developer
+Game from marathon Front-end developer.
 See more here https://edu.cbsystematics.com/ua/marathon/tetris